chinsingh/getJabbed/README.md

 #### What is it not
 It is NOT a replacement or an alternative to COWIN.

+## How it works
+You enter your details on the website to create the settings for the application.
+Once you're done, you click the download button which will download the app along with the settings.
+When you run the app, it will keep checking continuously for slots availability for the centers you have selected.
+As soon as the slots become available, it will open up the browser and take you straight to the booking screen.
+You just have to enter the OTP once.

 ### Prerequisites
 * An account on COWIN with at least one member registered